Advanced Math/Science Research Update

 NOLS Rocky Mountain Backcountry Ski Leadership Trip

 Imagine the solitude of a winter night with a sky blanketed in endless stars.
 Living and traveling in the winter wild requires leadership and self-awareness skills, and through a seven-day backcountry ski trip in the mountains of the Teton Valley, students will learn from the National Outdoor Leadership School their leadership curriculum, outdoor ethics, and wilderness skills which help every student become the strongest leader he or she can be.
-No skiing experience is needed, and the trip will include ski instruction and accommodations for five nights in a wood-heated backcountry yurt.
+No skiing experience is needed, and the trip will include ski instruction and accommodations for two nights in a wood-heated backcountry yurt.
 Approximate cost: $2,500 Limited to eight students.

 Flying in Florida, Aviation Science

 A perennial favorite: students on this trip will attend to a fully credentialed and FAA certified flight school based in Lakeland, Florida.
 They will undergo initial flight training for a Private Pilot and will complete approximately 8 to 10 hours of flight training and 15 hours of ground school training during the week.
 Berkshire students will return from the trip with big smiles along with an experiential understanding of flying an airplane and gained sense of self confidence.
 No prior experience is needed.
 Students will stay at a hotel in Plant City, Florida.
 Approximate cost: $3,000 Limited to 10 students.